 Weekly or bi-weekly irrigation during extended drought or dry periods in summer may help winter color retention of Kurapia.
 Remember that Kurapia or any plant material will look only as good (or bad) as the irrigation system used to distribute water.
 Avoid over-irrigation to compensate for dry areas caused by poor sprinkler distribution, clogged nozzles, or leaks in the irrigation system.

-It has thick, dense growth, and is a flowering live plant.
-It can be mowed for a more manicured look, or left natural (it grows to about 1").
+Kurapia has thick, dense growth, and is a flowering live plant.
+It can be mowed for a more manicured look, or left natural (it grows to about 1" in full sun, and much more in shade).
 Kurapia maintains green year around in most locations in California except high elevation areas.

 Kurapia's sturdy structure makes it ideal for many uses such as covering lawn type areas, highway and freeway shoulders, rooftops, public utility areas, commercial properties, and landscape areas.
 It can tolerate light foot traffic, but is not recommended for heavy traffic areas like playgrounds or sports fields.

-Kurapia grows close to the ground and rarely exceeds one inch high.
+Kurapia grows close to the ground.
 Kurapia is a great option where you need a ground cover that won't regularly get irrigated.
 It is perfect for those strips between sidewalks and road ways or in medians.
 Or, if you want a unique look different from your neighbor's lawn, Kurapia is for you!

-Or for you architects, schedule a "lunch and learn" presentation.
-We'll be happy to come out and let your whole staff know all about Kurapia and its applications.
+For you architects, please schedule a "lunch and learn" presentation.
+We'll be happy to come out (or Zoom!) and let your whole staff know all about Kurapia and its applications.

 Note: If left un-mowed and allowed to flower, Kurapia will attract natural pollinators such as honeybees to the area.
 This is remedied by mowing off flowers.